ldab/KXTJ3-1057/README.md

 ## Interrupt Duration

-Interrupt event duration to trigger the interrupt pin is a function of events and Sample Rate:
+Interrupt event duration to trigger the interrupt pin is a function of events and Sample Rate.

+Please note that in the context of Interrupt Duration, only Sample Rates up to 100 Hz are supported.

+If the IMU is set to a Sample Rate greater than 100 Hz, Interrupt Duration will use 100 Hz for its calculation.

 > This value can be anything from 1 to 255